initial-commit/minicluster/USE_CASES.md

   repositories/community, nextcloud
 * my website: getnikola among others
 * the initial-commit website
+* my development machines: build repositories for each, preferably also with testing and of course the ability to roll-back

 I will consider minicluster to be stable enough for releasing 1.0.0 when my